Blog - K2view

 Beyond automation, the goal of AI in customer service is to create smoother, more personal, and more efficient interactions.
 Ideally, AI customer service results in a much better experience for both customers and support teams by ensuring faster resolutions and more meaningful conversations.

 AI is transforming customer service by making it faster, smarter, and more efficient.
-Here are some of the biggest benefits businesses can expect when they integrate AI into their support teams:
+Here are some of the biggest benefits businesses can expect when they integrate AI into their support framework:

 AI cuts costs by resolving issues faster, whether in the form of virtual assistants to human reps or as customer service chatbots.
 It also frees up people to handle tasks that require human judgment.